 The Annual General Meeting held on 21 June 2018 authorized the Management Board pursuant to Section 65 (1) item 8, Section 65 (1a) and Section 65 (1b) of the Austrian Stock Corporation Act (AktG) to purchase own shares and to retire them if appropriate without requiring any further resolutions to be passed by the General Meeting.
 Own shares, whether already purchased or to be purchased, may not collectively exceed 10 per cent of the company's share capital.
 The authorization to purchase own shares expires 30 months after the date of the General Meeting resolution, i.e. as of 20 December 2020.
-The acquisition price for repurchasing the shares may be no lower than € 1.00 per share and no higher than 10 per cent above the average unweighted closing price over the ten trading days prior to exercising this authorization.

-The Management Board was further authorized, pursuant to Section 65 (1b) of the AktG, to decide, with the approval of the Supervisory Board, on the sale of own shares by means other than the stock exchange or a public tender, to the full or partial exclusion of shareholders' subscription rights, and to stipulate the terms of sale.
+The acquisition price The Management Board was further authorized, pursuant to Section 65 (1b) of the AktG, to decide, with the approval of the Supervisory Board, on the sale of own shares by means other than the stock exchange or a public tender, to the full or partial exclusion of shareholders' subscription rights, and to stipulate the terms of sale.
 Shareholders' subscription rights may only be excluded if the own shares are used to pay for a contribution in kind to acquire enterprises, businesses, operations or stakes in one or several companies in Austria or abroad.
 This authorization may be exercised in whole, in part or in several partial amounts for one or more purposes by the company, a subsidiary (Section 189a (7) UGB) or by third parties for the account of the company or a subsidiary and remains in force for five years from the date of this resolution i.e. until 20 June 2023.